deeplearning4j/libnd4j/AddingNewOps.md

 }
 ```

 Operation used in this loop will be template-driven, and compiled statically.
+There are another loops implementation, depending on op group or strides within NDArrays, but idea will be the same all the time: each element of the NDArray will be accessed within loop.

+Now, let's take a look into typical XYZ op implementation.
 Here's how `Add` operation will look like:

 ```c++